 Catford Area Guide

-in part to the rumors of the Bakerloo line coming to the area as well as Barrett Homes’ new Catford Green Development between Catford and Catford Bridge stations.
+in part to the rumours of the Bakerloo line coming to the area as well as Barratt Homes’ new Catford Green development between Catford and Catford Bridge stations.

 to Bromley and Beckenham.
-The South Circular road which runs through the area is hard to miss and is often congested but once you’re on it you can get to most places in the car.
+The South Circular Road which runs through the area is hard to miss and is often congested but once you’re on it you can get to most places in the car.

 There are some great schools in the area: Holy Cross Catholic Primary School, Catford’s Rushey Green Primary School, Holbeach Primary School and private school St Dunstan’s College are just a few of the decent schools in the area.

 With so much to offer and more on the horizon, Catford is a serious contender for homeowners and investors and the best is yet to come.